A team of animators and sound engineers work in a studio filled with screens displaying animated scenes and character sketches on the walls.

 2. “How a ‘Viral Challenge Gone Awry’ Gives Brands More Than Headaches”

 Remember last year’s viral mishap where millions partook in an ice cream sneeze challenge?
 Analytics have revealed striking only-in-America improvements in brand loyalty from stomach aches to legal inquiries.
-As we look into why this gloriously misguided challenge unwittingly radically altered into marketing voyage gold, we can value the fine mix of culture, mischief, and a marketing team’s silent prayer—because, honestly, who checks these trends before they implode?
+As we look into why this gloriously misguided challenge unwittingly transformed into marketing voyage gold, we can appreciate the fine mix of culture, mischief, and a marketing team’s silent prayer—because, honestly, who checks these trends before they implode?

 3. “The Mysterious Case of the Clicks that Weren’t There”